JieWu2012/Analysis_of_U34_tRNA_modification_mutants/README.md

 ## Preprocessing the data

 * Copy the scripts inside "Ribo-seq" folder to your ribo-seq data folder
-* In `Read_preprecessing.sh`, Change the adapter sequence and nucleotides that need to be clipped or trimmed from your sequences, change the parameters of STAR as you need and run:
+* In `Read_preprecessing.sh`, change the adapter sequence and nucleotides that need to be clipped or trimmed from your sequences; change the parameters of STAR as you need and run:

 ```
 ./Read_preprocessing.sh